 An entity shall be deemed insolvent if it cannot actively pay its debts.
-According to the Law, a creditor is entitled to file an application for a court order to open insolvency proceedings only when a debt has not been paid to a said creditor on time and therefore, creditors cannot file applications preemptively as was previously the case.
+According to the Law, a creditor is entitled to file an application for a court order to open insolvency proceedings only when a debt has not been paid to a said creditor on time and therefore, creditors cannot file applications preemptively as was the case before 2019.